nhsconnect/gpconnect/pages/overview/overview_getting_started_consumers.md

 sidebar: overview_sidebar
 toc: false
 permalink: overview_getting_started_consumers.html
-summary: "First steps and overview of development process"
+summary: "Overview of development process and first steps"
 ---

 You may be working with an end user organisation to solve their business needs or developing an application to secure a place in the healthcare market.
 Whatever your reason for developing, this specification shows you how to connect to the GP Connect APIs and get your product ready for use.